Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 # How to Configure Service Fabric Automatic OS Image Upgrade

-This article describes how to configure Service Fabric Automatic OS Image Upgrade for management of Windows OS hotfixes and security updates.
-This is a best practice for Service Fabric clusters running in production.
-See [Automatic OS Image Upgrade](https://learn.microsoft.com/azure/service-fabric/how-to-patch-cluster-nodes-windows) for more information including information about Patch Orchestration Application (POA) and how to configure it if unable to use Automatic OS Image Upgrade.
+This article describes the best practice of configuring Service Fabric Automatic OS Image Upgrade for management of Windows OS hotfixes and security updates.
+See [Automatic OS Image Upgrade](https://learn.microsoft.com/azure/service-fabric/how-to-patch-cluster-nodes-windows) for more information including information about Patch Orchestration Application (POA) and configuration if unable to use Automatic OS Image Upgrade.
 Failure to configure Automatic OS Image Upgrade or POA can result in Service Fabric cluster downtime due to default OS hotfix patching configuration which will randomly restart nodes without warning or coordination with Service Fabric Resource Provider.

 ## Configure 'Silver' or higher node type durability tier

 Configure the durability tier and Service Fabric extension typeHandlerVersion for the node type in the cluster resource and the virtual machine scale set resource.
-The following example shows how to configure the durability tier for the node type 'nt0' to 'Silver' in the cluster resource and the virtual machine scale set resource using an ARM template or using Azure PowerShell.
-If node type runs only stateless workloads and is 'isStateless' is set to true, then the durability tier can be set to 'Bronze'.
+The following examples show how to configure the durability tier for node type 'nt0' to 'Silver' in the cluster resource and the virtual machine scale set resource using an ARM template or using Azure PowerShell.
 ### Service Fabric Managed Clusters

-Service fabric managed clusters do not have durability requirements and both the 'Basic' and 'Standard' sku support Automatic OS Image Upgrade.
+Service fabric managed clusters do not have durability requirements and both the 'Basic' and 'Standard' sku's support Automatic OS Image Upgrade.
 [Enable Automatic OS image upgrades](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-modify-node-type#enable-automatic-os-image-upgrades) has managed cluster specific instructions for enabling Automatic OS Image Upgrade.

 ### Service Fabric Clusters

 > **Note**
 > Changing durability tier requires updating both the virtual machine scale set resource and the nested node type array in the cluster resource.

 To use Automatic OS Image Upgrade, the node type durability tier must be set to 'Silver' or higher and Service Fabric extension 'typeHandlerVersion' must be at least '1.1'.
 This is the default and recommended setting for new clusters.
+There is one uncommon scenario where if the node type runs only stateless workloads and is 'isStateless' is set to true, then the durability tier can be set to 'Bronze'.
 Any node type with a durability of 'Bronze' that will use Automatic OS Image Upgrade will need to have durability tier modified and have a minimum of 5 nodes.
 See [Service Fabric cluster durability tiers](https://learn.microsoft.com/azure/service-fabric/service-fabric-cluster-capacity#durability-tiers) for more information.

 #### Configure durability tier and typeHandlerVersion using ARM template